leorigo2/svd-parallel/README.md

 ## Instructions

-To run the QR method on the UniTN cluster
+To run a test on the UniTN cluster

+1. Move to the desired folder
-1. Compile the source code with
+2. Compile the source code with
     ```bash
     mpicc -g -Wall -std=c99 -o svd_qr_parallel svd_qr_parallel.c -lm
-2. Customize the PBS parameters in run.sh based on your test requirements
+3. Customize the PBS parameters in run.sh based on your test requirements
-3. Submit the work by running
+4. Submit the work by running
     ```bash
     qsub run.sh